How does the federal solar tax credit work?

 - State solar tax credits: Some states also offer tax credits to encourage residents to purchase solar panel systems.
 If this is true in your state, you may be able to claim both your state’s tax credit and the federal ITC.

 Other incentives may include subsidized loans, tax exemptions and solar renewable energy certificates (SRECs).
-Before purchasing a system, talk to your local solar panel supplier about your options — they likely know about the incentives available in your area.
+Before purchasing a system, talk to your local solar panel supplier about your options — it likely knows about the incentives available in your area.

 Solar tax credit FAQ